Skip to Content

 Empowering community residents to support their neighbors with the legal information they need.

-Community Justice Connect is a network of neighborhood storefront sites that trains community volunteers to provide free legal information, resources, and referrals to their neighbors.
+Community Justice Connect is a network of neighborhood sites that trains community volunteers to provide free legal information, resources, and referrals to their neighbors.

+Community Justice Connect (Connect) provides support to people facing civil legal challenges in areas like housing, public benefits, employment, family law, and immigration.
 Our mission is to empower residents through accessible, upstream support that prevents issues from escalating into court cases, as well as in-depth training for community volunteers who want to learn how to navigate complex legal systems.

-When civil legal problems with housing, family instability, and government benefits go unresolved, people can face serious harm— eviction, family separation, and devastating financial burdens.
+When civil legal problems with housing, family instability, and government benefits go unresolved, people can face serious harm—eviction, family separation, and devastating financial burdens.
 Too often, people navigating civil court are not guaranteed legal counsel, and get access to free legal services only after a lawsuit has been filed.
 Though New York City offers many public resources, navigating the process of accessing them can be difficult.

-At Community Justice Connect, visitors receive assistance to have their questions answered and address civil legal issues across multiple areas.
+At Connect, visitors receive assistance to have their questions answered and address civil legal issues across multiple areas.
 Services include navigation of the social services system, completion of online legal forms, facilitated workshops with local community organizations, and connections to public benefits and other resources.

 Samiha Meah visits Community Justice Connect in Jamaica, Queens.
 Volunteers okay with being photographed.
 Photo releases from the 2 clients noted.